How to Organize a Golf Tournament Fundraiser [Steps + Ideas]

 7. Promote your event

-No one will come to your event if you do not advertise, so find ways to promote your event wherever possible.
+No one will come to your event if you do not advertise, so find ways to promote your event wherever possible!
+Here are some promotion tactics to keep in mind –

 7.1 Online ticket sales

 One of the easiest ways to promote a golf tournament is by creating an event page online and adding your ticket levels to it.
-It’s easy to share your online event page – all you need to do is add the link to your social media bio or your email messages to help people buy tickets easily.
+It’s easy to share your online event page – all you need to do is add the link to your social media accounts and share it via email to help people buy tickets easily.

-Read this step-by-step guide to start using Donorbox Events in only a few simple steps!
+Read this step-by-step guide to start using Donorbox Events in only a few simple steps, and watch this short video to see it in action!

 If your golf tournament is the largest fundraiser for your organization, and it includes a dinner and auction afterward, you may want to sell printed tickets to make it more formal.
 This may also help when selling only the dinner tickets to those not interested in golf.